tibastral/contrats-francais/stories.md

 ## En cucumber on va écrire ça de la façon suivante :

     @@@ cucumber
+    Scenario
       Given 1 dog and 1 bitch in a kennel
       When the 2 dogs have a child
       Then the kennel should have 3 inhabitants

 ## Ces scénarios n'ayant pas grand chose à voir avec quelque chose de monétisable, nous n'allons donc pas les coder.
 En effet, nous ne sommes pas une communauté de dresseurs, et nous gagnerions